Skip to main content

 LLM / agent runtimeUntrusted (prompt-injection assumed)Nothing sensitive

-OpenClaw Gateway + pluginTrusted (user-controlled host)Vault session credentials, connection IDs
+OpenClaw Gateway + pluginTrusted (user-controlled host)Vault session credentials, connection IDs, ES256 private key

-AgentHiFive VaultCredential boundaryProvider refresh tokens, policies, audit log
+AgentHiFive VaultCredential boundaryProvider refresh tokens, LLM API keys, policies, audit log

 Default safety posture